-- Standard or user defined shear studs can be used.
-If user defined stud is selected characteristic strength of the stud need to provided for BS5950 design codes. - If No Studs (non-composite design) option is selected program design the beam as non-composite beam. - There are 4 choices for arranging shear studs: - 1.
+- Shear studs type can be - 1.
+No Studs (non-composite design) program design the member as non-composite i.e. shear interaction between steel beam and concrete slab is neglected. - 2.
+Standard composite action of the beam is designed based on the characteristic strength defined in the design codes. - 3.
+Non-Standard composite action of the beam is designed based on the input characteristic strength of the stud. - There are 4 choices for arranging shear studs: - 1.
 Automatic, 100% interaction the number of studs and layout will be determined by the program based on 100% shear interaction. - 2.
 Automatic, % interaction the number of studs and layout will be determined by the program based on the user specified percentage of shear interaction - 3.
 Automatic, minimum number of shear studs the number of studs and layout will be determined by the program based on the minimum number of shear studs that also meet the load capacity and minimum shear interaction requirements - 4.
 User defined If this is selected, the shear stud definition table will be available and the shear stud number and layout must be defined.
 If requiring the program to check whether the user defined stud layout meets the code specified spacing requirements, "Check stud spacing" box should be checked.
 Otherwise, the user defined shear stud number and layout will be used in the analysis regardless of the code requirements - If there are regions on any side of the beam that do not have shear studs (this is normally required when applying damping layer in this region in floor response analysis), this can be achieved by defining "No stud zone length".
 No stud zone length can be defined as an absolute length or as a percentage of the beam span. - Stud steel grade is either user defined or code defined.
-This option is only available for EN 1994-1-1:2004 design. - Reinforcement position position of the reinforcement with reference to underside of the stud.
 This option is only available for EN 1994-1-1:2004 design.

-- Sometimes, EN 1994-1-1:2004 is more restrictive than BS5950 Part 3.1 regarding the minimum percentage of shear interaction.
+- Reinforcement position position of the reinforcement with reference to underside of the stud.
+This option is only available for EN 1994-1-1:2004 design. - Sometimes, EN 1994-1-1:2004 is more restrictive than BS5950 Part 3.1 regarding the minimum percentage of shear interaction.
 If EN 1994-1-1:2004 requirements are to be satisfied, check "Use EN 1994-1-1:2004 limit ..." box.
 If it is checked, the stricter requirements of BS5950 and EN 1994-1-1:2004 will be used.
 This option is only available for BS5950 design. - Welded through the profiled steel sheeting Studs welded through the profiled steel sheeting.
-This option is only available for EN 1994-1-1:2004 design and HKSUOS:05. - Use NCCI limits on minimum percentage of interaction If this is option is selected NCCI PN-002a minimum interaction rules will be applied.
+This option is only available for EN 1994-1-1:2004 design. - Use NCCI limits on minimum percentage of interaction If this is option is selected NCCI PN-002a minimum interaction rules will be applied.
 If the condition framed in this document not satisfied EN 1994-1-1:2004 minimum partial interaction rules will be applied.
 This option is only available for EN 1994-1-1:2004 design.